Stevenlol2003/cs685_project/results/dataset-analysis/dataset-metrics.md

 - **Average documents per query:** 6.0
 - **Average words per claim:** 5.3

-## Properties That Make the Task Challenging

-### 1. Oppositional Structure
+## Example Input/Output Pair

+**Input:**

+Given the query and associated documents, produce a multi-perspective summary that adheres to these standards:
-- All queries require exactly 2 oppositional claims (pro/con)
+- Generate exactly two oppositional claims (pro/con)
-- Claims must be directly opposing viewpoints on the same topic

-### 2. Multi-Perspective Requirement

-- Each claim must have multiple supporting perspectives (avg: 6.0 per query)
+- Each claim must have multiple distinct, non-overlapping perspectives
-- Perspectives must be distinct and non-overlapping

-### 3. Evidence Grounding

-- Each perspective must be supported by document IDs
+- Each perspective must be supported by at least one document ID
-- Documents must be retrieved from a corpus of 4,107 evidence documents
-- Requires accurate retrieval and relevance matching

-### 4. Data Quality Challenges

-- 13 duplicate query strings (13 duplicate instances)
-- Requires handling of duplicate queries in evaluation

-## Example Input/Output Pairs

-### Example 1
+- Perspectives should be concise, one-sentence summaries

-**Query:** Surrealist Memes: Regression or Progression?
+- **query:** "Surrealist Memes: Regression or Progression?"

+- **docs:**
+  - `"205"`: "Surrealist memes find cultural forbears in the pre-internet art movements of Dadaism, Surrealism and Pop Art.
+Surrealist memes approach the absurdity of contemporary life in the same manner as Dadaism..."
+  - `"364"`: "A central criticism of surreal memes is that they don’t have any point, that they are devoid of any distinct message.
+To these critics, I (along with troves of surrealist memers) say, so what?
+Art nee..."
+  - `"1138"`: "The internet underground is famously proprietary about its memes.
+Imageboard website 4chan has long claimed ownership of the internet’s most popular memes, and its users regularly scorn sites like 9ga..."
+  - `"858"`: "The nihilism of surreal memes reveals their regressive nature.
+At its core, art is about evoking emotion and sharing our experiences of the world.
+Art writer Linda Weintraub writes “If art doesn’t sen..."

+Generate the JSON output now.

+**Output:**

 **Claim 1:** Surrealist memes represent progression in meme art.

 **Perspectives (pro):**
-1. Surreal memes are derived from a varied line of modern art traditions.
+1. Surreal memes are derived from a varied line of modern art traditions. (grounded by document `205`)
-2. Surrealist memes represent progression in meme art because they demonstrate that no message is necessary for impactful art.
+2. Surrealist memes represent progression in meme art because they demonstrate that no message is necessary for impactful art. (grounded by document `364`)

-**Supporting document IDs:** `[205, 364]`...

 **Claim 2:** Surreal art is taking meme art back centuries (well, ok, decade).

 **Perspectives (con):**
-1. Surreal memes are internet elitism at its worst.
+1. Surreal memes are internet elitism at its worst. (grounded by document `1138`)
-2. The perspective that surreal art is taking meme art back centuries is supported by the idea that much of its nuance is "Lost in Translation."
+2. The perspective that surreal art is taking meme art back centuries is supported by the idea that much of its nuance is "Lost in Translation." (grounded by document `858`)

-**Supporting document IDs:** `[1138, 858]`...

-### Example 2

-**Query:** Throwback TV: Friends or Seinfeld?

-**Claim 1:** Why Friends is better than Seinfeld

-**Perspectives (pro):**
-1. Friends is the epitome of a classic sitcom.
-2. The show's character development showed depth and heart, making Friends better than Seinfeld.

-**Supporting document IDs:** `[199, 482, 1197]`...

-**Claim 2:** Why Seinfeld is better than Friends

-**Perspectives (con):**
-1. Seinfeld is innovative.
-2. It redefined the use of characters.

-**Supporting document IDs:** `[867, 1094, 783]`...